A lightweight file uploader input for Django and Amazon S3

 A lightweight file upload input for Django and Amazon S3.

 Django-S3File allows you to upload files directly AWS S3 effectively bypassing your application server.
 This allows you to avoid long running requests from large file uploads.
+This is particuallary helpful for if you run your service on AWS Lambda or Heroku where you have a hard request limit.

 - lightweight: less 200 lines